Opinion | The filibuster has changed before. It’s time to reform it again.

 Yet we find ourselves a long way from the ideal.
 In today’s climate, the filibuster has become a tool more of obstruction than compromise.
 Once sparingly used, the filibuster in its current form imposes a de facto 60-vote threshold on almost all legislation, enabling 41 senators representing a fraction of the country’s population to routinely block all sorts of broadly popular bills with hardly the lift of a finger.
 The result has been policy gridlock, which is infuriating in calmer times and dangerous now.
 The Jan.
 6 riot, the lies that fueled it and the Republican Party’s anti-democratic turn show that democracy is under threat.
 The world is running out of time to avoid devastating climate change.

 Senate rules should be rebalanced, not just in an attempt to address these issues, but also to build a more functional Senate for the long term.
-Key Democrats such as Sen. Joe Manchin III (W.Va.) and Sen. Kyrsten Sinema (Ariz.) oppose abolishing the filibuster, but, as Mr. Manchin noted on Sunday, there are a variety of filibuster reforms senators could consider that would make the maneuver harder to use.
+Key Democrats such as Sens.
+Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.) oppose abolishing the filibuster, but, as Mr. Manchin noted on Sunday, there is a variety of filibuster reforms senators could consider that would make the maneuver harder to use.
 Senators could be required to speak without interruption on the Senate floor to sustain their filibusters, which would reflect the filibuster’s roots in the rules regarding legislative debate.
 Senators could be forced to sustain filibusters by producing enough votes to continue debate, rather than keeping the onus on the majority to gather enough senators to break filibusters.
 Rules could be shifted such that it required only three-fifths of present and voting senators to end a filibuster, rather than three-fifths of all senators.
 These are only a few of the ideas circulating.

 The filibuster has changed before, and it can change again.
 Mr. Manchin is right: Democrats should be examining reform.
 Republicans, meanwhile, should seek a settlement that relaxes the filibuster straitjacket while preserving some minority influence.